 Extension's Positive Impact

-In 2012, Hendricks County Extension Educator, Beth Switzer, took her experience as a licensed teacher and developed Kindergarten U, a week-long "book camp" where participants experience what kindergarten will be like in the fall.
+In 2012, Hendricks County Extension Educator, Beth Switzer, took her experience as a licensed teacher and developed Kindergarten U, a week-long "boot camp" where participants experience what kindergarten will be like in the fall.

 A curriculum modeling a typical year of kindergarten was developed.
 Participants read, write, count, explore science, participate in physical exercises, and participate in a variety of fun, educational activities.